ARTICLE 1 Name

 Section 7.6 Membership Committee.

-- Should consist of Chairman and Vice Chairman.
+- Should consist of Chair and Vice Chair.

 Section 7.7 Education Committee.